bttnns/APIs-REST-and-NITRO-101/nitro-1-getting-started/README.md

 2. ***Challenge!
 Reboot the NetScaler using NITRO***

-Using the API documentation at **Configuration -&gt; NS -&gt; Reboot** build the request to ***warmly*** reboot your NetScaler and send it to NS3.training.lab.
+Using the API documentation at **Configuration -&gt; NS -&gt; Reboot** build the request to ***warmly*** reboot your NetScaler and send it to netscalerURL.
 You will be using the reboot method and be sure set **warm: true**

 ![](./img/image55.png)

 Also, the return value should be a 200 or 201.
-The API can and will send return values or HTTP status codes per request, verify that the NetScaler reboote.
+The API can and will send return values or HTTP status codes per request, verify that the NetScaler reboots.

 ***Hints below!***